Department & RD Job Info

 • Personal Growth

-Blocks are groups of one to six residence halls varying from 320 to 620 residents.
-The buildings are corridor, suite-style, apartment style, and some off-campus GU owned apartments and houses.
-The residences were built from the 1920s through the 2000s.
+Blocks are groups of one to six residence halls varying from 320 to 550 residents.
+Blocks consist of a variety of residence hall and apartment style housing options.
+These options include corridor, suite-style, apartment style, and off-campus GU owned apartments and houses.
+The residences were built from the 1920s through the 2020's.

 We feel that this is an area of strength for our department.
-We routinely solicit feedback from all individuals within our department—regardless of title—and take information into consideration when making decisions and beginning initiatives at the department level.
+We routinely solicit feedback and involve staff members across the department—regardless of title—and take feedback into consideration when making decisions and beginning initiatives.
+RD and Graduate voices matter!

-RDs engage with faculty and other campus partners for work in Living Learning Communities (LLC), First Year Experience (FYE), and Second Year Experience (SYE).
+RDs engage with faculty and other campus partners for work in Living Learning Communities (LLC), conduct, and divisional committees.
 We also have some live in faculty members and chaplains in residence.
-RDs engage regularly with campus partners for various collaborative efforts.
+RDs regularly engage with campus partners for various collaborative efforts, and RD perspectives are actively sought, given how closely RDs work with students.

 Each RD is housed in a one or two bedroom furnished apartment.
 While each apartment is unique, the majority have an in-unit washer and dryer.